NickTech03/osticket-prereqs/README.md

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/ee67bd7a7bd2015015c85191e77fad302d019f3c/61.png>

+This step involves renaming the configuration file so osTicket can use it during installation.
+Renaming the file allows osTicket to save important settings, such as database information, and continue with the setup process.

 ## Step 13 -  Assigning permissions to the ost-config.php file

-Now, we're going to assign permissions to `ost-congif-php` file so that **osTicket** can make changes to the file on the backend.
+Now, we're going to assign permissions to `ost-congif-php` file so that osTicket can make changes to the file on the backend.

 - Right click on the `ost-congif-php` file.
 - CLick on `Properties`.